Loneliness in America: A Tragedy of the Commons by J. Persico and Metis – AI Assistant

 10. Trust your friends:

-The amount of trust you would put in a friend might be the single most obvious indicator of how strong that friendship was.
+The amount of trust you would put in a friend might be the single most obvious indicator of how strong that friendship is.
 But what do we mean by the word Trust?
 We often hear the phrase “trust me” used today.
 What does it mean to trust though?
 ASU Online defines trust as follows:

 Trust is both an emotional and logical act.
 Emotionally, it is where you expose your vulnerabilities to people, but believing they will not take advantage of your openness.
 Logically, it is where you have assessed the probabilities of gain and loss, calculating expected utility based on hard performance data, and concluded that the person in question will behave in a predictable manner.
 In practice, trust is a bit of both.
 I trust you because I have experienced your trustworthiness and because I have faith in human nature.

 A friend is someone who you can expose your vulnerabilities with.
 In Part 1 of this blog, I discussed the importance of intimacy to a friendship.
 When we are intimate with someone, we are more exposed and more vulnerable.
 There is no escaping vulnerability in a good friendship.
 If you want a strong friendship, you must be willing to trust the other person and that means you must be willing to be vulnerable.
 The fewer secrets you have with your friends, the stronger your friendships will be.
 The issue of trust is paramount here because who but a fool would share secrets with someone they could not trust.
-The Internet is full of ridiculous instances of people posting, texting or sharing secrets with others who it became glaringly evident they could not trust.
+The Internet is full of ridiculous instances of people posting, texting or sharing secrets with others with whom it became glaringly evident that they could not trust.
 Some of us are more trusting than others, but I think that most good friendships grow in trust as our experiences teach us whether or not the other person can really be trusted.
 Thus, the final hallmark of a good friendship is trust.

 Time for Questions: